Phalcode/gamevault-docs/docs/server-docs/indexing-and-metadata.md

 Crackpipe uses the following algorithm to find box arts:

 1. Searches for `"GAME-TITLE" inurl:steamgriddb.com`.
-2. If no results are found, searches for "`"GAME-TITLE" game box art`.
+2. If no results are found, searches for `"GAME-TITLE" game box art`.
 3. Selects the first available image that matches the target aspect ratio.

 #### Rate Limiting and Cooldown